Discover why the Wellington Faculty of Science is at the cutting edge of science discovery worldwide.

 The Wellington Faculty of Science is made up of five schools which offer excellent teaching and world-leading research programmes in a wide range of fields.
 From Biomedical Science to Environmental Studies to Applied Physics, the opportunities for study are numerous—in fact, most students have trouble choosing.

 Our academic staff are highly regarded internationally and many are acknowledged each year with research and teaching awards in their specialist areas.

 The Wellington Faculty of Science is centrally located at Kelburn Campus.
-Te Toki a Rata, a science teaching and research building, was completed in late 2017, providing additional state-of-the-art laboratory and office space for a growing number of students.
+Te Toki a Rata, a science teaching and research building, was completed in 2017 and provides additional state-of-the-art laboratory and office space for our growing number of students.